Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-The other side of the coin is: Is your destiny written in advance?
+The other side of free will: Is your destiny written in advance?
 Are you enchained to a set of circumstances beyond your control?
 Are your life and future subject to outside conditions?

 The whole theme of The Explanation series is summed up in one question: How would you bring peace and prosperity to Earth?